AskBid/AskBid.github.io/_posts/2020-01-27-panic_when_errors_are_from_external_libraries.markdown

 Melissa     13
 Wendy       6
 sqlite>

 ```

-OK, my table is fine, why is it that the test doesn't get the expected result but a `SQLite3::SQLException` instead?
+OK, my table is correct, but the test doesn't get the expected result, a `SQLite3::SQLException` shows up instead.
+I told the tests are using SQL queries to verify the validity of the 'bear' table created via my sql files.

-Reading the error origins I realise I have to open that `.../sqlite3/database.rb` at line 137 to figure out what was going wrong.
+Reading the error origins I realise I have to open that `.../sqlite3/database.rb` at line 137 to figure out what is going wrong.

-And here the panic started.. oh dear... where they still writing in ruby in there? things were very complicated to understand and a lot of never seen trickery was going on in that code...
-I would have never been able to figure out what was going wrong..
-I could not even understand how the arguments were given in that #execute that seems to trigger the exception in the test... what is this`def execute sql, bind_vars = [], *args, &block` !?!?
+And here the panic starts.. oh dear... are they still writing in ruby in there?
+Things are very complicated to understand and a lot of never seen trickery is going on in this code...
+I would never be able to figure out what is going wrong..
+I can not even understand how the arguments are given in this #execute that seems to trigger the exception in the test... what is this`def execute sql, bind_vars = [], *args, &block` !?!?

-line 137 leads me to another function, #prepare:
+line 137 leads me to another method, #prepare:
 ```
 def prepare sql
       stmt = SQLite3::Statement.new( self, sql )